Pop-up shops are temporary stores that “pop into” empty storefronts and have been proven to increase foot traffic.

 Revitalizing main streets with Pop-up Shops

-We fill vacant stores with vibrant businesses using an alternative tenancy model.
-The commercial vacancy rate on Danforth East has decreased from 17% to 9%.
+DECA’s pop-up shop project filled vacant stores with vibrant businesses.
+Since the project began in 2012, the commercial vacancy rate on Danforth East decreased from 17% to 6%.

-- 5 vacant storefronts were leased to small enterprises incubated by this project: The Handwork Dept, Merrily Merrily, In This Closet, Fareal Custom Tshirts; LEN: Democratic purveyors of beautiful things,
+- 6 small enterprises incubated by this project: The Handwork Dept, Merrily Merrily, In This Closet, Fareal Custom Tshirts; LEN: Democratic purveyors of beautiful things, and Looking Glass Adventures.

 - 100% of the new pop-up shop businesses say that the experience helped them increase their confidence, and business acumen – teaching them invaluable lessons about the realities of running a business.